-autom atically depending OII the type of chor.
-Code Description Me ethod of resolution 410 One or more display buttons are blocked > Check whether buttons are jammed because dirt has got into them, for example.
-Clean the buttons if they need it.
-414 Connection problem with the control panel > Have ports and connections checked 418 One or more buttons on the control panel are blocked. > Check whether buttons are jammed because dirt has got into them, for example.
-Clean the buttons if they need it.
+Code Description Method of resolution 410 One or more display buttons are blocked Check whether buttons are jammed because dirt has got into them, for example.
+Clean the buttons if they need cleaning.
+414 Connection problem with the control panel Have ports and connections checked.
+418 One or more buttons on the control panel are blocked Check whether buttons are jammed because dirt has got into them, for example.
+Clean the buttons if they need cleaning.
 419 Configuration error Re-start the system.
 Contact your specialist dealer if the problem persists.
-422 Connection problem with the Drive unit > Have ports and connections checked 423 Connection problem > Have ports and connections checked 424 Communication error with components communicating with one another > Have ports and connections checked 426 Internal time-out error > Re-start the system.
+422 Connection problem with the drive unit Have ports and connections checked.
+423 Connection problem Have ports and connections checked.
+424 Communication error with components communicating with one another Have ports and connections checked.
+426 Internal time-out error Re-start the system.
 Contact your specialist dealer if the problem persists.
 It is not possible to display or adjust the tyre size in the basic settings menu in this error status.
-430 Internal display battery flat > Recharge internal display battery (while in its bracket or using USB port).
-431 Software version error > Re-start the system.
+430 Internal display battery flat Recharge internal display battery (while in its mount or using USB port).
+431 Software version error Re-start the system.
 Contact your specialist dealer if the problem persists.
-440 Internal drive unit error > Re-start the system.
-If the problem persists, contact your specialist dealer.
-450 Internal software error > Re-start the system.
+440 Internal drive unit error Re-start the system.
 Contact your specialist dealer if the problem persists.
+450 Internal software error Re-start the system.
+Contact your specialist dealer if the problem persists.
 460 Error in USB port Re-start the system.
 Contact your specialist dealer if the problem persists.
-490 Internal display error Have display checked.